 After you’ve successfully completed a dry run, all you need to do is add more users to your existing study to reach more participants.

-Just select Add testers from the Options drop down menu when you’re in the session view on your dashboard.
+Just select Add more participants from the drop down menu when you’re in the session view on your dashboard.